christinaminh/jump-start-live/lessons/day1/readme.md

     ```

     ```ruby
     # Generate a menu.
-Number of food items dictated by user input
+Number of food items dictated by user input.
-    # Create array with different foods
+    # Array of different foods that can be on the menu.
     foods = ["shrimp", "cauliflower", "salmon", "garlic", "oysters", "salami", "tomatoes", "okra", "zucchini", "avocado"]

-    # Read in number of food items from the user
+    # Read in number of food items from the user.
     print "How many foods would you like to see on your menu?
 (I suggest 10, but it's up to you.):  " items = gets.chomp.to_i
     items.capitalize!

-    # Prints a message based on number from the user
+    # Prints a message based on number from the user.
     if items > 10
         puts "Best I can do is 10.
 Let's do 10." items = 10